 The findings are drawn from interviews with 169 CEOs and managing directors, and they provide a useful snapshot of how New Zealand businesses implement health and safety.
 The surveys especially measured how well business leaders were able to “walk the talk” of health and safety–or in other words, to what extent they put planned initiatives into action.

 While the results in many key indicators deserve praise, it’s equally clear that other aspects of implementation have been more resistant to change.
 One thing that’s immediately obvious is that the main indicators of companies’ commitment to health and safety have visibly improved.
-However, there is definitely room for further growth, particularly in the areas of risk management, worker engagement and contractor management.
+However, there is definitely room for further growth, particularly in the areas of risk management, worker engagement, and contractor management.

-Let’s break down the results and look at what these trends might mean for the longterm of health and safety policy in New Zealand businesses.
+Let’s break down the results and look at what these trends might mean for the longterm health and safety policy in New Zealand businesses.

 These management commitments are not merely symbolic; in fact, 4 out of 5 respondents reported that health and safety performance improved in 2017 over past years.
 Management is also making the crucial link between health and safety and productivity, with more than half of participants associating an investment in health and safety with a boost in productivity.
-Health and safety is becoming a topic of regular reporting at board meetings, and roughly half of all organisations have board members who make a point to go on site visits.
+Health and safety is becoming a topic of regular reporting at board meetings, and roughly half of all organizations have board members who make a point to go on-site visits.

 Overall, leaders have emphasized that there are more company-wide discussions about defining risk and avoiding risk than in previous years.
 Even if the implementation is spotty as of right now, it is encouraging to know that health and safety is on leadership’s radar.